krishnakalisarkar/MechaCar_Statistical_Analysis/README.md

 *Figure 1: The MechaCar dataset head*

 The MechaCar data from MechaCar_mpg.csv was loaded in R studio and the above figure shows the head of the dataframe.
-The attributes of the dataframe are vehicle_length, vehicle_weight,spoiler_angle, ground_clearance,AWD and mpg.
+The attributes of the dataframe are vehicle_length, vehicle_weight, spoiler_angle, ground_clearance, AWD and mpg.

 **Multiple Linear Regression Model.**

-A multiple linear regression was generated using the built in lm() function.The fuel efficiency (mpg, miles per gallon) is the Dependent variable and to predict the fuel efficiency (mpg) other variables of interest such as vehicle_length, vehicle_weight,spoiler_angle, ground_clearance and AWD  were added as Independent variables to our multiple linear regression model.
+A multiple linear regression was generated using the built in lm() function.The fuel efficiency (mpg, miles per gallon) is the Dependent variable and to predict the fuel efficiency (mpg) other variables of interest such as vehicle_length, vehicle_weight, spoiler_angle, ground_clearance and AWD  were added as Independent variables to our multiple linear regression model.

 ![lm](Resources/linear_model.png)